-The Ph.D. applicant must be present for a personal interview during a one-day Admissions Interview Event at DBU.
-The applicant will provide a writing sample and meet with departmental and Ph.D. program faculty to provide all parties with opportunities to assess the compatibility of the program and applicant.
-The Ed.D. applicant must schedule a personal interview with the Ed.D.
-Program Director and Ed.D. program faculty to discuss academic goals and career preparation.
+The Ph.D. applicant must be present for a one-day Admissions Interview Event at DBU.
+The applicant will provide a writing sample and participate in a personal interview to provide all parties with opportunities to assess the compatibility of the program and applicant.
+The Ed.D. applicant must schedule a personal interview with the Ed.D. program director and the Ed.D.
+Admissions Committee to discuss academic goals and career preparation.